Matthew Joseph

 Biography

-Matthew Pessar Joseph is a twentieth-century American racial, cultural, and urban historian, completing his Ph.D. at Columbia University.
+Matthew Pessar Joseph is a twentieth-century American racial, urban, cultural historian, who received his Ph.D. at Columbia University in October 2022.
 His research moves beyond the traditional boundaries of the United States and explores Black Atlantic music emanating from the Spanish-speaking Caribbean and the greater Gulf Coast region.
-In his dissertation, Syncopating Segregation: Musical Cross-Pollination in Post-World War II New York City, he argues that by participating in diverse musical scenes, African American, Latinx, queer, and white residents of post-World War II New York City were able to transcend boundaries of race, class, gender, and sexual orientation at a time when scholars argue that Gotham became increasingly segregated.
-Matt has been awarded write-up fellowships from the Smithsonian Institution and the American Musicological Society and grants from Columbia University, Case Western Reserve University, and the Society of American Music.
-He received his B.A. from Yale University and hails from New Haven.
-Matt is committed to a creative, inclusive pedagogy, of reaching students where they are; his knowledge of music in Indiana and learning opportunities that the Greater Lafayette Area offers are astounding, and he will offer some very exciting courses to our students, in addition to expanding the unit’s programmatic initiatives that center DEIB.
+Matt’s dissertation, Syncopating Segregation: Musical Cross-Pollination in Post-World War II New York City, recently won the Urban History Association’s Michael Katz Award for Best Dissertation in Urban History and was a finalist for the Labor and Working-Class History Association’s Herbert G. Gutman Prize for Outstanding Dissertation.
+In it, he argues that by participating in diverse musical scenes, African American, Latinx, queer, and white residents of post-World War II New York City were able to transcend boundaries of race, class, gender, and sexual orientation at a time when scholars argue that Gotham became increasingly segregated.

 Contact Info